dylanhughes/RunnerBasic/README.md

 * make some directory structures, set some permissions & ownership and copy some config files to the server
 * configure apache and postfix

-### Notes
-Once the play is successful, hit the private IP at http://aa.bb.cc.dd/nextcloud

-Because nextcloud is a sort of private dropbox it's probable that a disk (partition) will need to be added to the instance to serve as storage, to do this I would move /data_nc to a temporary location, add a 'partition' mounted to /data_nc then move the contents of the original /data_nc into your new partition.

 ### Prerequisites
 You must have a CenturyLink Cloud account to be able to use Runner